Trump: Revelations about FBI ties to Russian spy are ‘big day’ for him

 “These people are scum… we caught them spying on our nation,” the president said.

-Further, Fox News reported that the primary source of the anti-Trump dossier authored by ex-British intelligence agent Christopher Steele was the subject of a two-year FBI counterintelligence investigation for suspected contact with Russian intelligence officers.
+Further, the primary source of the anti-Trump dossier authored by ex-British intelligence agent Christopher Steele was the subject of a two-year FBI counterintelligence investigation for suspected contact with Russian intelligence officers, Attorney General William Barr revealed Thursday.
 The FBI relied on the dossier to get authorization for its probe of the Trump campaign.

-Attorney General William Barr told Senate Judiciary Committee Chairman Lindsey Graham, South Carolina Republican, in a letter on Thursday that the disclosure has been declassified from U.S. Attorney John Durham’s investigation into the origins of the FBI probe of the Trump campaign.
+Mr. Barr told Senate Judiciary Committee Chairman Lindsey Graham, South Carolina Republican, in a letter on Thursday that the disclosure has been declassified from U.S. Attorney John Durham’s investigation into the origins of the FBI probe of the Trump campaign.

-“I have consulted with Mr. Durham, who originally brought this information to my attention in the course of his investigation, and he has informed me that the disclosure of the information will not interfere with his criminal investigation,” Mr. Barr wrote, according to Fox.
+“I have consulted with Mr. Durham, who originally brought this information to my attention in the course of his investigation, and he has informed me that the disclosure of the information will not interfere with his criminal investigation,” Mr. Barr wrote.

 Former White House press secretary Sarah Huckabee Sanders reacted to the news on Twitter, “So there was collusion with Russia to interfere in our democracy after all — between the Obama administration and a suspected Russian spy to take down President @realDonaldTrump.”